Protecting the Disability Vote

 Visit ASAN’s website to download their guide(s)

-You can also learn more about self-advocacy and voting from self-advocates in Maine with this new video from Community Connect: Your vote, every vote!
+You can also learn more about self-advocacy and voting from self-advocates in Maine with a video from Community Connect, titled Your Vote, every Vote!

 Voter Information Sources: Candidates and Issues